zerodowned/Custom-Scripts-for-ServUO/README.md

 # My-Stuff
-Various scripts for use with RunUo/ServUo/PlayUo
+Various scripts for use with RunUO and ServUO

 [AIO Vendor Stone](https://github.com/zerodowned/My-Stuff/tree/master/AIO%20Vendor%20Stone "")<br>
   Needs a little work.
 It's one of my older works.